 Wrinkles are creases in the skin.
-They are also called rhytids.
+The medical term for wrinkles is rhytids.

 Common causes of wrinkles include:

 - Normal aging changes in the skin

 Stay out of the sun as much as possible to limit skin wrinkles.
 Wear hats and clothing that protect your skin and use sunscreen daily.
 Avoid smoking and secondhand smoke.

 Wrinkles are not usually a cause for concern unless they occur at an early age.
 Talk to your health care provider if you think that your skin is getting wrinkled faster than normal for someone your age or if you would like to consider cosmetic treatments for normal wrinkles from aging.
 A skin specialist (dermatologist) or a plastic surgeon can discuss non-surgical or surgical treatment options with you.

 - When did you first notice that your skin seemed more wrinkled than normal?